Commonwealth and WHO to strengthen cooperation on health, including access to vaccines - World

 As of 31 January 2022, over 77 million COVID-19 cases have been reported in the Commonwealth, with hundreds of thousands of new cases being reported daily.
 Furthermore, 42% of Commonwealth citizens are fully vaccinated.
 The percentage of fully vaccinated people ranges from 23% in African countries of the Commonwealth to 43% in the WHO Region of the Americas and 56% in the WHO Western Pacific Region.

-These figures reflect the global trend of high and upper-middle-income countries procuring and administering a significant proportion of the total number of vaccines.
+These figures reflect the global trend of high and upper-middle-income countries procuring and administering a significant proportion of the total number of vaccines.1

 On the occasion, both leaders reaffirmed their commitment to ensuring equitable access and distribution of COVID-19 vaccines and advancing WHO’s target of vaccinating 70% of the world’s population by July 2022.